-In my first article in this series I outlined many benefits you get from working with a credit counseling agency.
-But there are also drawbacks to enrolling in a DMP (debt management plan) in order to get credit card payment relief.
-And the concerns are not minor, which is why the word WARNING is capitalized.
+In my first article on credit counseling, I outlined the many benefits you get from working with a credit counseling agency in a debt management plan.
+But there are also drawbacks to enrolling in this form of debt consolidation.
+And the concerns are not minor.

-As with any of the options I focus on in the CRN online debt relief system, considering any debt solution should be weighed by the benefits and drawbacks, set beside what you’re able to afford to commit to.
+There are many debt relief options discussed throughout the CRN website, and each should be weighed by the benefits and drawbacks, so you can set beside what you’re able to afford to commit to.

 Roughly 70% of people who call in to speak with a credit counselor cannot qualify to be served by a credit counseling agency.

 The formula I provided in the first article in this series, and that is repeated a bit differently below, can show you in less than 5 minutes that credit counseling is not a good option for you, or how your budget is a good fit for using a debt consolidation plan to get out of credit card debt.

 Mainstream media and financial pro’s waste the time of 70% of consumers they send to a credit counseling company.
 That waste is also enjoyed, at the same rate, by the credit counselors picking up the phone on the other end.